Trade Forex Trading

-Characteristics of the 3 Major Market Sessions: Asia, Europe and USA Forex Market Sessions
+Characteristics of the 3 Major Market Sessions: Asia, Europe and USA FX Market Sessions

 Asia Session

-During the Asian market session only 8 % of total daily trade transactions go through Tokyo desks.
+During the Asian market session only 8 % of total daily trades go through Tokyo desks.
 This is the least active market session of the three major market sessions.
 Most of this 8% only involves yen based currency pairs with very little trade transactions happening for other currency pairs.
-This is the reason why it's not suitable to trade during this Asian market session period.
+This is the reason/explanation why it's not suitable to trade during this Asian market session period.
 Not trading this Asian market session period will save you a lot of time and money.

 Europe Session

-The London/European market session takes the lion's share of the total trade transactions, 34% of all trade transactions are carried out during this London market session.
-London time zone is also well placed in terms of business hours for both eastern and western economies, this is when there are market session overlaps and this results in high number of trade transactions during the this period.
-This time is most liquid and most volatile market session for all the currency pairs.
+The London/European market session accounts for the largest volume of deals, responsible for 34% of all trading transactions conducted during its hours.
+The London time zone is optimally positioned relative to the business hours of both Eastern and Western economies, which leads to session overlaps and, consequently, a high volume of trades during this period.
+This represents the most liquid and volatile market session for all currency pairs.

-The Europe time zone also includes the european zone member countries.
-The Euro zone has 17 members and major banks of these countries are open and there is a lot of liquidity as many transactions are being executed.
+The Europe time zone includes European zone countries.
+The Euro zone has 17 members.
+Major banks are open, with high liquidity from many trades.

 US Market Session

-The US market takes up 20% of all trade transactions.
-The most active time for market is approximately from 8 am to 12 pm when both London and New York dealing desks are open.
+The US market takes up 20% of all trades.
+Most active time for market is approximately from 8 am to 12 pm when both London & New York dealing desks are open.
 This is when there is generally the highest volatility in the market as it is also when the majority of the major US economic data reports announcements are released.

 European and US Market Session Market Overlap

-This-isIt-is also why Asian traders, will wait until afternoon to start executing their trade orders, this is the period that will coincide with the Europe and USA market sessions.
+It is also why Asian traders, will wait until afternoon to start executing their orders, this is the period that will coincide with the Europe and America sessions.

-Asian investors will not open trade transactions during the Asian session time, therefore as an investor from anywhere in the world it is best stay away also during this Asian market session, after all even the hedge funds and other pro investors from Asia will avoid during this time and wait until afternoon when it is much easier to analyze price moves because of the liquidity available during the US and UK market overlaps.
+Asian traders won't open trade positions during the Asian session time, therefore as an investor from anywhere in the world it is best stay away also during this Asian market session, after all even the hedge funds and other pro investors from Asia will avoid during this time and wait until afternoon when it is much easier to analyze price moves because of the liquidity available during the US and UK market overlaps.

-Therefore to come up with the best hours to trade based on these three market sessions as shown below:
+Therefore to come up with the best hours to trade based on these three market sessions just as shown:

-Forex Market Hours and Market Session Overlaps - The 3 Major Market Sessions: Asia, Europe and US Sessions
+FX Market Hours and the Overlaps Between Market Sessions - The Three Primary Market Sessions: Asia, Europe, and the US.

 Summary: